* Hurricane Harvey hit U.S. Gulf coast over the weekend

 * Brent crude lifted by Libyan pipeline blockade

-* WTI discount to Brent at widest since Sept 2015 (Re-leads, adds storm path forecast, updates prices)
+* WTI discount to Brent at widest since Sept 2015 (Adds fuel product imports to U.S., Libyan shutdown, updates crude prices)

-In crude markets, Brent futures were pushed up by pipeline blockades in Libya, but U.S. crude futures eased as the U.S. refinery shutdowns could reduce demand for American crude.
+In crude oil markets, Brent futures were pushed up by pipeline blockades in Libya, but U.S. crude futures eased.

 Harvey came ashore over the weekend as the most powerful hurricane to hit Texas in more than 50 years, killing at least two people, causing large-scale flooding, and forcing the closure of Houston port as well as several refineries.

-The U.S. National Hurricane Center (NHC) said on Monday that Harvey was moving away from the coast but was expected to linger close to the shore through Tuesday, and that floods would spread from Texas eastward to Louisiana.
+The U.S. National Hurricane Center (NHC) said on Monday that Harvey was moving away from the Texas coast but was expected to linger close to the shore through Tuesday, resulting in ongoing strong rainfall and flooding.

-"There may be meaningful and long-term damage to Texas' refining capacity," said Jeffrey Halley, analyst at futures brokerage OANDA.
+"There may be meaningful and long-term damage to Texas' refining capacity," said Jeffrey Halley, senior market analyst at futures brokerage OANDA.

 "It may well be that the market feels the choke point in petroleum's value chain is not (crude) production, but refined products," Halley said.

-If U.S. oil production is little affected, there could be excess crude as refiners stay shut and don't process crude to produce fuel.
+If U.S. oil production is little affected, there could be excess crude with refiners unable to process it to produce fuel.

-In international oil markets, Brent crude was stronger at $52.58 per barrel, up 17 cents, or 0.3 percent as Libyan pipeline blockades prevented three oilfields from supplying crude.
+In international oil markets, Brent crude futures were stronger at $52.58 per barrel, up 17 cents, or 0.3 percent as Libyan pipeline blockades prevented three oilfields from supplying crude.

-These opposing price movements pushed the WTI discount versus Brent to as much as $4.99 per barrel, the widest in two years.
+These opposing price movements pushed the WTI discount versus Brent to $4.99 per barrel on Monday, the widest since September 2015.

-Although the full extent of the storm's damage is not yet clear, some analysts said the impact would be felt globally and affect energy markets for weeks.
+Although the full extent of the storm's damage is not yet clear, some analysts said the impact would be felt globally and affect energy markets for weeks, as numerous refiners shut down due to the floods.

 (Reporting by Henning Gloystein; Editing by Kenneth Maxwell and Richard Pullin)